UTAlfred/meng-li-personal/content/publication/cvpr-2022-hrvit/index.md

 ---
-title: "SplitNets: Designing Neural Architectures for Efficient Distributed Computing on Head-Mounted Systems"
+title: "Multi-Scale High-Resolution Vision Transformer for Semantic Segmentation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Jiaqi Gu
+- Hyoukjun Kwon
-- Xin Dong
+- Dilin Wang
-- Ziyun Li
+- Wei Ye
 - admin
+- Yu-Hsin Chen
-- Zhongnan Qu
+- Liangzhen Lai
-- Barbara De Salvo
-- Chiao Liu
+- Vikas Chandra
-- Hsiang-Tsung Kung
+- David Pan

 # Author notes (optional)
 # author_notes: